jonlpersson/ed-latimore/site/_posts/2022-02-02-how-to-be-a-high-quality-woman-to-meet-a-high-value-man.md

 Communication is such an important part of a relationship that you need to be both a good transmitter and receiver of your feelings and intentions.
 If you have trouble with this, it may be because you have trouble being direct.
 This is often a trait of feminine women, and it can spell disaster when it comes to navigating problems in a relationship.

-You'll have to be direct about how you feel about things, but that doesn't mean you need to be aggressive or disagreeable.&nbsp;
+You'll have to be direct about how you feel about things, but that doesn't mean you need to be aggressive or disagreeable.

 ## 2) Don't waste your precious time in relationships that you know are going nowhere